No strings of garlic… No Gallic shrugs… No smelly cheese…

 |Wine of Origin:||Stellenbosch|

-The Francophile Chenin Blanc marks a departure for The Liberator since this latest release is neither an Episode nor a Special Edition.
-With such a fantastic resource of old, bush vine Chenin at his disposal, Rick has commissioned the making of this particular wine, rather than liberating an existing parcel.
-It’s intended to be sustainable and repeatable; to be enjoyed copiously in the knowledge that it is not subject to the finite quantities imposed by The Liberator Episodes.
+Sourcing and creating The Francophile Chenin Blanc marked a departure for Rick who commissioned the making of this wine from a fantastic resource of old, bush vine Chenin, rather than liberating an existing parcel.
+It’s intended to be sustainable and repeatable; to be enjoyed copiously in the knowledge that it is not subject to the finite quantities imposed by The Liberator Episodes or Special Editions.

 With Rick’s Francophile palate in mind, these parcels were selected from two growing sites, namely the Bottelary Hills and the Simonsberg mountains.
 In collaboration with his old mukker, Carl van der Merwe, they were fermented in stainless steel tanks to maintain freshness.
 Without recourse to any malo-lactic fermentation, the wine was aged on its lees, prior to being bottled.